-The quartz oscillator based microwave synthesis was replaced by a synthesis which makes use of an optically stabilized microwave oscillator [1-2].
+For the TAI scale unit measurement at hand, most of the time (75.6%) the quartz oscillator based microwave synthesis was employed.
+During the remaining 24.4% of the measurement time this synthesis was replaced by a synthesis which makes use of an optically stabilized microwave oscillator [1-3].
 The short term frequency stability of the microwave oscillator is provided by a 1.5 $\mu$ m cavity stabilized fiber laser via a commercial femtosecond frequency comb.
 In the long-term the microwave oscillator is locked to the hydrogen maser to enable the fountain frequency measurement with respect to the maser.
-In this setup the instability contribution of the microwave oscillator via the Dick-effect becomes negligible and the overall instability is mostly caused by the quantum projection noise of CSF1.
+In this setup the instability contribution of the microwave oscillator via the Dick-effect becomes negligible and the overall instability is mostly caused by the quantum projection noise of CSF2 and the frequency instability of the hydrogen maser.